MichaelCurrin/dev-cheatsheets/cheatsheets/html/styling.md

+---
-# Styling
+title: Styling
+---

 ## Navigation bar

 A full-width navbar that sticks to the top of the page when you scroll.

 ```css
 nav.navbar {